picosonic/js13k-2022/devdiary/diary.md

 -------------
 After a little coding break for a holiday, getting back on to js13k with only 10 days remaining.

 Added hurt timer functionality, so that if the player collides with a grub or zombee they start flashing.
 Whilst hurt the player moves slower, cannot jump and cannot pick up the gun.
 If the player collides with a zombee the hurt period is longer and if they are carrying the gun that is dropped at the point of collision.

+Did some more work on the levels.